biswasbiplob/ai-agent-capstone/README.md

 ## Contributing

 This is a capstone project for educational purposes.
-For issues:
+For detailed technical information:
-1. Check [BUGS.md](./BUGS.md) for known issues
+1. See [ARCHITECTURE.md](./docs/ARCHITECTURE.md) for system design
-2. Review [PROGRESS.md](./PROGRESS.md) for current status
+2. Review [.adr/](./.adr/) for architectural decisions
-3. See [.adr/](./.adr/) for architectural decisions
+3. Check [CAPSTONE_REPORT.md](./docs/CAPSTONE_REPORT.md) for project overview

 ## Course Alignment